MicrosoftDocs/win32/desktop-src/DirectShow/cmediasample-ispreroll.md

 ---
-Description: 'The IsPreroll method determines if this sample is a preroll sample.
+Description: The IsPreroll method determines if this sample is a preroll sample.
 A preroll sample should not be displayed.
-This method implements the IMediaSample::IsPreroll method.' ms.assetid: 'fbcf7aab-473c-49c1-9a8f-4a619f4e28f4'
+This method implements the IMediaSampleIsPreroll method. ms.assetid: fbcf7aab-473c-49c1-9a8f-4a619f4e28f4
-title: 'CMediaSample.IsPreroll method'
+title: CMediaSample.IsPreroll method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CMediaSample.IsPreroll method

 The `IsPreroll` method determines if this sample is a preroll sample.
 A preroll sample should not be displayed.
-This method implements the [**IMediaSample::IsPreroll**](imediasample-ispreroll.md) method.
+This method implements the [**IMediaSample::IsPreroll**](/windows/win32/Strmif/nf-strmif-imediasample-ispreroll?branch=master) method.

 ## Syntax